resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 a copy is just like making a copy of a large file on your desktop.

 Once the copy is complete the virtual machine is restarted.
-Then finally the copy of the disk is transferred to the NeCTAR image store.
+Then finally the copy of the disk is transferred to the Research Cloud image store.

 When this process is completed your snapshot will appear on the images tab of your project, with a type of "Snapshot".
 If all has gone well, the dashboard will take you to this tab automatically.